juliosalasz/tech-ecommerce-client/README.md

 </br>
 Integrate Stripe payment.
 </br>
-Site must post orders into the database for both the user and admin to view.
+Create a component that will let the user see its order history.
 </br>
 Fully responive site with appearing animations when loading.
 </br>

 ## Improvements

-Product must have a default display if its only the only sku
+Product must have a default display if its only the only sku.

+A admin Dashboard for uploading products and get products orders.

 ## EXTRA LIBRARIES USED